 Backyard Bible Clubs An elementary age program that meets one afternoon a week throughout the school year in a neighborhood setting.
 Gatherings last an average of 1 ½ hours and take place in a yard, park, school or apartment complex.
 The format is simple and involves an open play time at the start, a snack, an organized game with teaching application, a Bible story with object lessons, visuals, and craft activities.
 The great thing about this is children who live in the same area are learning about Jesus together and gives them all a sense of belonging.

 Special Visit Teams includes a personal home visit to every child a day or two before the club day.
 With a SVT, the child receives a flyer with a reminder about club, their memory verse and information about the lesson they are learning.
 This visit makes the child feel special and unique while giving the SVT the opportunity to build relationships not just with the child(ren) but with their families.

 Xodus Group is somewhat similar to any quality church youth program but consist primarily of unchurched youth in Middle and High School.
-Xodus meets at the House of Faith building on Thursdays where youth enjoy a hangout time playing arcade games, pool, foosball and air hockey.
-Afterwards they join together for worship and a Biblical message of relevance is given, then participate in discussion groups or some team building games.
+Xodus meets at the House of Faith building on Thursdays where youth enjoy a hangout time and playing games before joining together for a Biblical message which is relevant to them, then participate in discussion groups or some team building games.
 These youth consist primarily of the children who grew up in a House of Faith neighborhood club and their friends whom they invite.
 Many of the youth say they enjoy coming because they can be themselves.